dspeterson/dory/doc/detailed_config.md

 ### Config File

-Dory's config file is an XML document that specifies settings for batching, compression, and per-topic message rate limiting.
-It also specifies a list of initial brokers to try contacting for metadata when Dory is starting.
+Dory's config file is an XML document that specifies settings for various features such as batching, compression, and per-topic message rate limiting, as well as a list of initial brokers to try contacting for metadata when Dory is starting.
 Below is an example config file.
-It is well commented, and should be self- explanatory once the reader is familiar with the information provided in the above-mentioned design section.
+It is well commented, and should be self-explanatory once the reader is familiar with the information provided in the above-mentioned design section.

 ```XML
 <?xml version="1.0" encoding="US-ASCII"?>